Japan eases border controls amid criticism as exclusionist

-TOKYO (AP) — Japan will ease its tough COVID-19 border controls by increasing the number of people allowed to enter each day and reduce quarantine requirements following criticism that its current policy is unscientific and xenophobic.
+TOKYO (AP) — Japan announced Thursday it will ease its tough COVID-19 border controls by increasing the number of people allowed to enter each day and reducing quarantine requirements following criticism that its current policy is unscientific and xenophobic.

-Prime Minister Fumio Kishida said Thursday the daily entry cap will be raised to 5,000, including Japanese citizens, from the current 3,500 beginning March 1.
-The decision is good news for foreign scholars, exchange students and business travelers who have been unable to enter, but does not cover tourists.
+Prime Minister Fumio Kishida said the daily entry cap will be raised to 5,000, including Japanese citizens and foreign residents, from the current 3,500 beginning March 1.
+The decision is good news for foreign scholars, exchange students, business travelers and technical internship workers who have been unable to enter, but does not cover tourists.

+“It’s not realistic to ease the measures all at once,” Kishida said.
+He said Japan will study when it can start allowing in foreign tourists while gradually expanding entries of non-tourists.
+He did not give a timeline.

-He says quarantine requirements for entrants will be shortened to three days from the current seven, and those with proof of a negative COVID-19 test and a booster shot can skip self-isolation.
+He said quarantine requirements for entrants will be shortened to three days from the current seven, and those with proof of a negative COVID-19 test and a booster shot can skip self-isolation.

-Shortening the self-isolation period after entry to three days from the currently required seven is being considered, Japanese media reported.
-Officials are also considering eliminating the self-isolation requirement for non-resident foreigners carrying proof of negative COVID-19 test results and booster shot.

-Kishida is expected to announce a plan and explain details at a news conference later Thursday.

-Kishida on Saturday said he was considering easing border measures based on a scientific assessment of the omicron variant, infection levels in and outside Japan and quarantine measures taken by other countries.
+Kishida said Japan will decide on a further easing of border controls based on a scientific assessment of the omicron variant, infection levels in and outside Japan and quarantine measures taken by other countries.

+Infection rates are stabilizing but not slowing fast enough, Kishida said.
+“Now is the most difficult time to cope.
+I seek cooperation from everyone for just a little longer so we can overcome this difficulty,” he said.

 Most of Japan is currently under virus-related restrictions.
 Infections only recently started to show signs of slowing, likely because of delayed booster shots.

-Nationwide, Japan reported 91,006 new cases on Wednesday, down slightly from a week earlier, after the caseloads exceeded 100,000 on Feb.
+Nationwide, Japan reported 91,006 new cases on Wednesday, down slightly from a week earlier, after cases exceeded 100,000 on Feb.
 5.

-But experts say the infections are continuing to burden Japan's medical systems that tend to be overwhelmed easily because COVID-19 treatment is limited to public or major hospitals.
+But experts say the infections are continuing to burden Japan's medical systems, which tend to be overwhelmed easily because COVID-19 treatment is limited to public or major hospitals.

 Japan has become one of the world’s most difficult countries to enter and critics compare it to the “sakoku” locked country policy of xenophobic warlords who ruled Japan in the 17th to 19th centuries.

-The current border rules — scheduled to remain in place until the end of February — allow in only Japanese nationals and permanent foreign residents.
+The current border rules — scheduled to remain in place until the end of February — allow in only Japanese nationals and foreigners with residency permits.
 The policy has raised protests from foreign students and scholars, about 150,000 of whom have been affected.

-Experts say the rules are hurting Japan’s national interest and further delaying recovery in Japan’s pandemic-hit economy.
+Experts say the rules are hurting Japan’s national interest and delaying a recovery in Japan’s pandemic-hit economy.

-Many of the Japanese public have been supportive of the tight border controls as they think troubles such as the pandemic come from outside their island nation.
-Kishida’s stringent border controls are widely seen as politically motivated to gain public support for his governing party in the upcoming July parliamentary elections.
+Many Japanese have been supportive of the tight border controls as they think troubles such as the pandemic come from outside the island nation.
+Kishida’s stringent controls are widely seen as politically motivated to gain public support for his governing party in upcoming July parliamentary elections.

-Kishida’s government, however, faces public criticisms over slow booster vaccine distribution due to a delayed decision to cut intervals between the first two shots and a third to six months from an initially planned eight.
+Kishida’s government, however, faces public criticism of the slow distribution of booster vaccines due to a delayed decision to reduce the interval between the first two shots and a third to six months from an initially planned eight.

-Kishida has set a target to give 1 million doses a day by the end of February.
+Kishida has set a target of 1 million doses a day by the end of February.

-Only about 12% of Japan’s population have received their third jabs.
+Only about 12% of Japan’s population has received their third shots.
 Experts say the low vaccination rate contributes to a growing number of serious cases and deaths among elderly patients.

-While fast-spreading omicron variant is less likely to cause serious cases among younger people, it is increasingly causing serious illness and death among the elderly by deteriorating their underlying illnesses, starting to overwhelm many hospitals.
+While the fast-spreading omicron variant is less likely to cause serious cases among younger people, it is increasingly causing serious illness and deaths among the elderly by worsening their underlying illnesses, officials say.

-Kishida is expected to announce other virus measures Thursday, including subsidies to hospitals that accept elderly patients and increased allowances for nursing homes treating their residents instead of sending them to hospitals.

 Credit: David Mareuil